jarun/pdd/README.md

 <a href="https://asciinema.org/a/189581"><img src="https://asciinema.org/a/189581.png" alt="Asciicast" width="650"/></a>
 </p>

-`pdd` (Python3 Date Diff) is a small cmdline utility to calculate date and time difference.
+`pdd` (Python3 Date Diff) is a tiny command line utility to calculate date and time difference.
 It can also be used as a timer.
 If no program arguments are specified it shows the current date, time and timezone.

 There are utilities and shell scripts which do what `pdd` does.
 However, `pdd` has been written with only one goal - simplicity.
-Users shouldn't have memorize anything.
+Users shouldn't have to memorize anything.

 *Love smart and efficient utilities?
 Explore [my repositories](https://github.com/jarun?tab=repositories).
 Buy me a cup of coffee if they help you.*